LTV to CAC Ratio Calculator

 Markup is calculated as a percentage of the cost.
 Formula: (Revenue - Cost) ÷ Cost × 100

-Key Takeaway: Margin is always less than markup for the same transaction.
-Most businesses track margin because it directly relates to profitability.
+Metric Alpha: Margin is always less than markup for the same transaction.
+Scaling requires a deep understanding of your margin profile.